lidlid/slate/source/index.html.md

 ![API New Screen](/images/APINewScr.PNG)

 <ol start="5">
-<li>Name your key and click "create and view".
+<li>Name your key and click "Create and View".
 The API Key Created Screen is displayed with the generated API key.</li>
 </ol>
 ![API Created Screen](/images/APICrtScr.PNG)